Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 ##### Mode 9

-Special mode for BLTouch and similar probes, that need to be deployed and then retracted.
+Special mode for BLTouch and similar probes, that need to be deployed and then retracted for each probe point.
 Supported in firmware 1.21 and later.

 ##### Mode 10